Ruin0x11/modding-opennefia-by-example/src/en/onepage.md

 ## Turn Actions
 Let's try to understand some of the problems OpenNefia attempts to solve by walking through a common gameplay scenario.
 What happens when a character throws a potion?

+First, we have to understand how the main gameplay loop in OpenNefia works.
+The most critical code for the main game loop is located in `game/field_logic.lua`.

 Although for the purposes of a finished, shipped version of the game this works perfectly fine, it isn't ideal from an extensibility standpoint.
 Every time you'd want to add a new thing that's throwable, you'd have to insert your own logic in this part of the code to handle what happens when you throw the item.